pascal-fb-martin/housetuya/README.md

 Otherwise installing [houselights](https://github.com/pascal-fb-martin/houselights) is recommended, but not necessarily on the same computer.

+The [housesaga](https://github.com/pascal-fb-martin/housesaga) and [housedepot](https://github.com/pascal-fb-martin/housedepot) projects are also highly recommended, to store logs and configuration files in a more centralized fashion.

 ## Initial Device Setup

 Each device must be setup using the Feit Electric phone app, or the phone app recommended by your specific vendor.
 The protocol for setting up devices has not been reverse engineered at that time.